Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings

 \subsection{SemEval datasets}

-It is worth mentioning that we did not use SemEval 2015 or 2016 aspect extraction datasets because they were prepared as text classification with predefined aspect categories and entities.
-Moreover, since 2017 there has only been aspect extraction in the tweets' challenge.
+The SemEval-2014 aspect extraction task consists of customer reviews with annotated aspects of the target entities from two domains: restaurants (3041 sentences) and laptops (3045 sentences).
+Table \ref{table:semeval} contains statistics of the data provided for each domain.
+We did not use SemEval 2015 or 2016 aspect extraction datasets because they were prepared as text classification with predefined aspect categories and entities.
+Moreover, since 2017 there has only been aspect extraction in the tweets challenge.
 SemEval 2014 consists of sentences with words tagged as aspects.
 Hence, SemEval 2014 dataset is the newest, suitable for our sequence tagging approach.

-The SemEval-2014 aspect extraction task consists of customer reviews with annotated aspects of the target entities from two domains: restaurants (3041 sentences) and laptops (3045 sentences).
-Table \ref{table:semeval} contains statistics of the data provided for each domain.

 It is important to highlight some issues related to the annotation process for SemEval 2014 datasets.
-It was unclear if a~noun or noun phrase was used as the aspect term.
-Aspects referred to the entity as a~whole, and not only aspects explicitly mentioned were mismatched \cite{Pontiki2014}.
-For example, in \textit{this place is awesome}, the word \textit{place} most likely refers to the Restaurant as a~whole.
+It was unclear if a noun or noun phrase was used as the aspect term.
+Aspects referred to the entity as a whole, and not only aspects explicitly mentioned were mismatched \cite{Pontiki2014}.
+For example, in \textit{this place is awesome}, the word \textit{place} most likely refers to the Restaurant as a whole.
 Hence, it should not be tagged as an aspect term.
-In text \textit{cozy place and good pizza}, it probably refers to the ambiance of the Restaurant that is not explicitly mentioned in the text.
+In the text \textit{cozy place and good pizza}, it probably refers to the ambiance of the Restaurant that is not explicitly mentioned in the text.
 In such cases, we would need an additional (external) review context to disambiguate it.